Phase-space representation of coherent states generated through SUSY QM for tilted anisotropic Dirac materials: The eigenvalue problem

-Note that Eq. \eqref{eq:7} leads to second-order coupled differential equations for the $\psi^{\pm}(x)$ components that are not easily decoupled due to the source-like term $\phi_{\text{eff}}(x)$.
-Nevertheless, to make the term that couples the differential system in Eq. \eqref{eq:7} vanish, we can choose $\phi'_{\text{eff}}(x) = 0$, which can be guaranteed if the amplitudes of the electric and magnetic fields satisfy the relationship:
+Note that Equation \eqref{eq:10} leads us to a system of second-order differential equations that still remains coupled because functions $\phi'_{\text{eff}}(x)\psi^{\mp}(x)$ act as a source-like term.
+Nevertheless, to make the term that couples the differential system vanish, we can choose $\phi'_{\text{eff}}(x) = 0$, which can be guaranteed if the amplitudes of the electric and magnetic fields satisfy the relationship:

 In this scenario, the effective potential becomes constant: